 There are three separate Award levels – Bronze, Silver and Gold – with different minimum starting ages and periods of participation.
 The minimum entry age for Bronze is 14 years, Silver is 15 years and Gold is 16 years.
-At Worth, those in Year 10 have the opportunity to undertake the Bronze Award, Silver is done in Year 11 and the Gold is started in Year 12 (although not finished until the end of Year 13 at the earliest).
-While it is best to start at Bronze and work up this is by no means the only way and students regularly start at Silver and Gold Award level.
+At Worth, those in Year 9 have the opportunity to undertake the Bronze Award, Silver is done in Year 10 and the Gold is started in Year 12 (although not finished until the end of Year 13 at the earliest).
+While it is best to start at Bronze and work up this is by no means the only way and students regularly start at Silver and Gold Award level as direct entrants.

 At each level participants undertake an activity from each of the following sections: